Skip to main content

 gdrive-changes vs gdrive:

-• gdrive-changes (recommended) — Uses the Changes API for fast incremental backups
+• gdrive-changes (recommended): Uses the Changes API for fast incremental backups

-• gdrive — Full scan of every file (use only for the first backup or to force a rescan)
+• gdrive: Full scan of every file (use only for the first backup or to force a rescan)

 Back up a specific folder

-cloudstic backup -source gdrive-changes -root-folder <folder-id>
+cloudstic backup -source "gdrive-changes:/path/to/folder"

 Back up a Shared Drive

-cloudstic backup -source gdrive-changes -drive-id <shared-drive-id>
+cloudstic backup -source "gdrive-changes://Shared Drive Name"

 Use Cloud Storage Backends